 I. Experience as Counsel in International Arbitrations

-- Lead counsel for a European electrical utility in two ICC arbitrations relating to the design and construction of a nuclear power plant (2000 MWe).
+- Lead counsel for a European electrical utility in two ICC arbitrations relating to the termination of a contract for the supply of a nuclear power plant (2000 MWe).

-- Lead counsel for another European electrical utility in two ICC arbitrations relating to an EPC contract for the design and construction of a nuclear power plant (1630 MWe).
+- Lead counsel for another European electrical utility in two ICC arbitrations relating to prolonged delay in a contract for the supply of a nuclear power plant (1630 MWe).

 - Lead counsel for a Middle Eastern developer in four related ICC arbitrations in Paris involving a dispute with a contractor concerning a major land remediation project, as well as ancillary court proceedings in the United States.